aplteam/Tatin/docs/SyntaxReference.md

 In the second case the specified Registry is scanned.
 A matrix with one column with full package IDs is returned.

-You may omit the group name; that would not make a difference when the name is used only within one group, but if it is used in more than one group, then all of them are listed.
+You may omit the group name; that would not make a difference when the name is used only within one group anyway, but if it is used in more than one group, then all of them are listed.

 The package ID must not specify a version number.